DataDog/documentation/content/en/getting_started/continuous_testing/_index.md

 Separately, you can use the [Datadog Synthetics VS Code Integration][12] to help you:

-* Use a [Private Location][13] or [Tunnel][14] to accelerate development locally
+* Use a [Private Location][13] or [Tunnel][14] to accelerate development locally.
-* Run HTTP API tests and browser tests and see their results within VS Code
+* Run HTTP API tests and browser tests and see their results within VS Code.
-* Test only what matters by executing relevant tests at the same time
+* Test only what matters by executing relevant tests at the same time.

 {{< img src="developers/ide_integrations/vscode/vscode-extension-demo.png" alt="vscode-extension-demo" style="width:100%;" >}}